 - Congestive Cardiac Failure: Initially 25 mg orally once daily.
 Dosage should be adjusted to a maximum dose of 50 mg once daily, preferably within 4 weeks.

-- Hypertension: 50 mg orally once daily; if inadequate response then dose should be increased to 50 mg twice a day.
+- Hypertension: 50 mg orally once daily; if inadequate response then the dose should be increased to 50 mg twice a day.